waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Automated Obstacle Avoidance Tool (High Priority):** A tool that combines `get_on_screen_object_locations` and `generate_path_plan` to automatically detect and path around temporary obstacles without requiring manual addition of `object_locations_json`.

 ## Alternative Hypotheses (New)
 - **Rival Trigger:** Beating Bugsy may have triggered an event with my Rival, Crimson.
-He may be waiting at the Ilex Forest gate to battle, after which he might provide a key item or open a new path.
+He may be waiting at the Ilex Forest gate to battle, after which he might also provide a key item or open a new path.
   - **Test:** Path to the Ilex Forest gate and see if he appears.

 ### Union Cave B1F - Southern Path Blockage